 Purveyors of such superstitious jive always tend to rely on the famous aphorism that absence of evidence is not evidence of absence as proof.
 That is a logical fallacy because it requires that something must exist simply because we cannot prove that it does not.
 Indeed, absence of evidence should not even be a good reason to believe something.

 The correct way to convey such a generalization is to say that absence of evidence is not always evidence of absence.
 But, it certainly can be.
-In particular, if there is positive evidence pointing to the prediction that we should not see said evidence and we indeed fail to, then that is indeed good evidence of absence.
+In particular, if the laws of nature point to the prediction that we should not see said evidence and we indeed fail to, then that is indeed good evidence of absence.

 By definition, ghosts are spiritual remnants of a deceased individual.
 They do not possess material presence but do possess some sort of conscious operation.
 To presume that they exist would mean to have to suspend the laws of thermodynamics.
 Energy cannot be created or destroyed, but it can only change from one form to another and matter and energy eventually disperse towards maximum disorder.
 Indeed, our biological systems are governed by these laws.
 Energy from the sun is used by enzymes to form high-energy bonds in our living cells.
 Cellular respiration uses chemical bond energy to do work and give off heat in the process.
 A continuous flow of energy maintains such systems.
 We are, accordingly, energy-processing devices that act to temporarily preserve order.
 Gradual loss of order ends with death.
 But, that is indeed what has to happen such that we can live in the first place.